saurabhkr78/Solidity-Project/README.md

 # MetaCrafter-Summer2024
 MetaCrafter Course for Blockchain Development

-# SaurabhCoin-My Own first digital Coin
+# SaurabhToken-My Own first digital token

-SaurabhCoin is a fun and light-hearted cryptocurrency token that brings joy and laughter to its users.
+SaurabhToken is a fun and light-hearted cryptocurrency token that brings joy and laughter to its users.

 ## Description